 This oven-roasted asparagus recipe is created for one reason and that is because I am always looking for simple, straightforward ways to incorporate more greens into my diet.
 And side dishes, especially vegetable side dishes, give me an excuse to do so.

 Cooking asparagus in the oven delivers a quick and healthy side dish that is easily customizable.
+Plus, I think it is the easiest way to cook it.
 Once you learn all there is to know about prepping, storing and cooking, the fun part comes in the seasoning and serving.

-Gather together fresh asparagus, olive oil, garlic, kosher salt and black pepper.
+Gather together fresh asparagus stalks, olive oil, garlic, kosher salt and black pepper.
 Parmesan cheese and lemon juice are optional, but highly recommended!

 How to shop for asparagus?